 Using my TENS unit nightly

 I have a small handheld TENS unit that was purchased a few years ago from Target for about $30, and I typically use it at night after I’ve done everything else for the day.
 It took me a few tries to figure out the best place to put it on my back and what vibration setting works best, but I love the deep massaging feeling and how it helps relax the muscles.
-I recommend talking with your physical therapist (if you have one) to figure out if this would be a helpful tool for you.
+For this tool, I recommend talking to a doctor or physical therapist before beginning use.

 Have a comfortable bed